 In 2016, we gathered information on music teacher certification for all 50 states and the District of Columbia.
 We collected our information through state department of education websites, phone calls, emails, and online inquiries.
-(This table was updated in 2018.)
+(This table was updated in 2018 and 2020.)

 The table, now available on the NAfME website, contains this data set, including information regarding certificate age levels and subject areas, levels and length of certification, testing requirements, teacher performance assessment, reciprocity, alternative certification, and fees.